Dry Itchy Skin Relief

 - Itch Relief for Dryness from Sunburned Skin

 It’s best to avoid getting sunburned in the first place by wearing sunscreen.
-Read our prevention section below for tips on avoiding sunburn.
 However, sometimes, despite our best efforts, it's just not possible to avoid sunburn.
 Here’s how to help soothe the itch associated with sunburn dryness:

 • Restore Moisture – When you have sunburn, your skin can feel dry and itchy.
 Prolonged exposure to UV rays can cause sun damage leading to the skin losing moisture as skin cells are destroyed or damaged.
 As a result, dry, flaky skin can peel off, which may cause itchiness.
 To soothe your skin during the healing process apply Vaseline® Jelly.
 As with itch relief for everyday dry skin, the jelly will help to replenish essential moisture, soothe itchiness from dryness, and may help keep your sunburned skin looking smoother as your skin heals itself.